mcneel/computeclient_js/docs/Surface.rst

    :param float tolerance: A tolerance value.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

-   :return: A new nurbs curve, or None on error.
+   :return: A new NURBS curve, or None on error.
    :rtype: rhino3dm.NurbsCurve
 .. js:function:: RhinoCompute.Surface.shortPath(thisSurface, start, end, tolerance, multiple=false)

    Constructs a geodesic between 2 points, used by ShortPath command in Rhino.

    :param rhino3dm.Point2d start: start point of curve in parameter space.
-Points must be distinct in the domain of thie surface.
+Points must be distinct in the domain of the surface.
    :param rhino3dm.Point2d end: end point of curve in parameter space.
-Points must be distinct in the domain of thie surface.
+Points must be distinct in the domain of the surface.
    :param float tolerance: tolerance used in fitting discrete solution.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed